 Supermarket Accident Claims – This guide provides advice about claiming against a supermarket following an accident.
-Covers all sorts of accidents not just if you slipped in a supermarket.
+It covers all sorts of accidents, not just if you slipped in a supermarket.

 Slip, Trip and Fall Accident Claims – A guide that explains when you can claim for slip and fall injuries caused by supermarket accidents.

 Accident At Work Accidents – This guide could help you slipped on water in a supermarket while working there.

 If you happen to suffer from a slip or trip in a supermarket, then you may question whether you could make a claim?
 If a supermarket neglects its duty of care, then you could have grounds to claim the damages endured.

 What’s the average payout for a slip and fall?

 The amount of compensation you could be awarded for a slip, trip and fall claim will often take into account the circumstances.
 For instance, the injury cause, injury severity, and long term implications.

 - Witness statement.